JEK-III/DPLandscapePaper/DP_Landscape.md

 For the results of data analysis to be reproducible, the reader must be able to obtain precisely the version of the data that the researcher used.
 In the case of dynamic data, that means that previous versions have to be preserved and citable.

-As a practical matter, there are two kinds of dynamic data that warrant consideration: growing datasets, to which new data may be added but old data will never be changed or deleted, and reviseable datasets in which data may be added, deleted, or changed over time.
+As a practical matter, there are two kinds of dynamic data that warrant consideration: expanding datasets, to which new data may be added but old data will never be changed or deleted, and reviseable datasets in which data may be added, deleted, or changed over time.
 Common solutions to add-on data are to include an access date, or a date or record number range in the citation.
 Revisable datasets are more difficult, but the most common approach is to periodically publish multiple changes as a new version with a version number that can be included in citations.